SavTechSavvy/SmartWeather-agent-ai/README.md

 ### 3. Sentiment Analyzer Agent
 - **Task:**
-  Uses Azure Cognitive Services (Text Analytics API) to analyze the sentiment of weather descriptions (e.g., "overcast clouds") and determine the emotional tone (positive, neutral, or negative).
+  Uses Azure AI Services (Text Analytics API) to analyze the sentiment of weather descriptions (e.g., "overcast clouds") and determine the emotional tone (positive, neutral, or negative).
 - **Key Function:**
   Provides personalized feedback based on weather sentiment (e.g., "😊 The weather is great!
 You should feel happy and energetic").